 Beginning in September of 2014, teachers and students from schools as far south as Homestead and as far north as Port St. Lucie, often times with the assistance of a bluapple Teaching Artist, began working, learning, creating and sharing within their classrooms, in after-school clubs and through various teen open mics throughout South Florida, developing safe spaces for individual and collective expression on their respective campuses and in their communities.

-The culmination of this work manifested in the 2nd Annual Louder Than A Bomb Florida, a 12-day festival last April, which was highlighted by a friendly competition taking place in dynamic venues throughout Broward County.
-A diverse group of students, parents, administrators and community members representing nearly 40 schools participated in LTABFLA, creating authentic narratives to reimagine the self and one another while developing mutual respect and tolerance for difference.
+The culmination of this work manifested in the 4th Annual Louder Than A Bomb Florida, a 25-day festival last April, which was highlighted by a friendly competition taking place in dynamic venues throughout the tri-county area.
+A diverse group of students, parents, administrators and community members representing nearly 45 elementary, middle and high schools participated in LTABFLA events, creating authentic narratives to reimagine the self and one another while developing mutual respect and tolerance for difference.

 To see the full impact of what this groundbreaking program had on South Florida in just its first year, please click here.

-The bluapple Poetry Network geared up for the 2016-17 Louder Than A Bomb Florida with full expectation of being markedly bigger and better.
-The third-year festival ran from March 27th through April 8th, 2017 and again featured a wide array of schools from South Florida and beyond, with unique exposure to some of the finest facilities in Broward County.
+The bluapple Poetry Network geared up for the 2017-18 Louder Than A Bomb Florida with full expectation of being markedly bigger and better.
+The fourth-year festival ran from March 28th through April 21st, 2018 and again featured a wide array of schools from South Florida and beyond, with unique exposure to some of the finest facilities in Broward County.

 .The point is the poetry